ysr25/tp/docs/UserGuide.md

 ### Viewing a flashcard: `view`

-Show an existing flashcard in the current list.
+Shows an existing flashcard in the current list.

 Format: `view INDEX`